isset

 unset($undefined);

-$null null;
+$null = null;

-true !== array_key_exists('undefined'get_defined_vars())) {echo '$undefined does not exist';} else {echo '$undefined exists';} // '$undefined does not exist'
+if (true !== array_key_exists('undefined', get_defined_vars())) {echo '$undefined does not exist';} else {echo '$undefined exists';} // '$undefined does not exist'

-if (true === array_key_exists('null'get_defined_vars())) {echo '$null exists';} else {echo '$null does not exist';} // '$null exists'
+if (true === array_key_exists('null', get_defined_vars())) {echo '$null exists';} else {echo '$null does not exist';} // '$null exists'

 ?>